Having returned from the Cynefin retreat on Decision Making and perception, the concepts and discussions are still working through my thinking.

 What is it?

-Connect – Bring people together to find commonalities and connection to the organization.
+Connect – Bring people together to find commonalities and connections to the organization.
 When people connect, they show trust and membership (in-group).

 How will you see it?

-- Everyone has someone to eat lunch with (especially the 1st three-weeks of employment)
+- Everyone has someone to eat lunch with (especially during the 1st three weeks of employment)

 - Managers & Managers-Once-Removed have scheduled & are holding coaching + mentoring meetings.

-- People are involved in one area or project that is outside their specified role or work area.
+- People are involved in one area or project outside their specified role or work area.